Forward thinking & strategic quality management

-Diagnosis and forward planning are the key to effective quality management, and solutions are designed to what is actually occurring at an operational level, rather what is being produced.
+Diagnosis and forward planning are the keys to strategic quality management, and solutions are designed to what is actually occurring at an operational level, rather than what is being produced.

-“Diagnosis and forward planning are the key to effective quality management…”
+“Diagnosis and forward planning are the keys to effective quality management…”

 With this in mind, we have highlighted 4 key areas within organisations where a comprehensive quality management strategy could help.